By Gary Pittsford, CFP®

 Closely-held business stockholders need to understand how important a stock redemption agreement, or a buy-sell agreement, is to each stockholder and their families.
 Many business owners have prepared wills and trusts, which they believe are enough to handle the estate planning process.
 In reality, the stock redemption agreement could be more important for protecting the corporation and all of the stockholders.

 The stock redemption agreement has several different names but is needed in a closely-held business in order to protect the company and the stockholders in case of anyone’s death, divorce, disability, personal bankruptcy, termination, retirement, or sale of stock.
 Normally, the largest asset for a closely-held business owner is the corporation he or she operates.
-The business stock needs to be protected so that it can be funneled directly into the will or trust that the attorney has created to handle the estate planning process, or purchased by the corporation.
+The business stock needs to be protected so that it can be funneled directly into the will or trust that the attorney has created to handle the estate planning process, or purchased by the corporation or other stockholders.